 - Understanding the impact on Thai consumers of nutrition labelling of food

-- The epidemiology of respiratory infections in the community, Australia
+- The outcome of serious Campylobacter infection in Australia

 Alexis Pillsbury (MPhil App Epid, 2012-3)